 Project News

-DigiCare4You aims to improve the early prevention and management of Type 2 Diabetes (T2D) and hypertension (HTN) via a community-based, person-centred solution, integrating both social and healthcare systems, supported by the use of digital tools.
+DigiCare4You aims to improve the early prevention and management of Type 2 Diabetes (T2D) and hypertension (HTN) via a community-based, person-centered solution, integrating both social and healthcare systems, supported by the use of digital tools.
+DigiCare4You is a research project that is collecting and producing large sets of data.
+A Data Management Plan (DMP) has therefore been developed to comply with legal and ethical requirements concerning data processing.
+The DMP outlines how data will be processed and handled during, and after completion of, the DigiCare4You project.

 High blood pressure or hypertension is very common and an important risk factor for the development of heart disease and stroke, especially if left untreated.